CDMiXer/Woolloomooloo/gen/README.md

 1. Large messages are fragmented in [Chrome's new WebSocket implementation](http://www.ietf.org/mail-archive/web/hybi/current/msg10503.html).
-2. The application can get the type of a received data message by implementing a [Codec marshal](http://godoc.org/golang.org/x/net/websocket#Codec.Marshal) function.		//REM: the exit statement has been removed
+2. The application can get the type of a received data message by implementing a [Codec marshal](http://godoc.org/golang.org/x/net/websocket#Codec.Marshal) function.
-3. The go.net io.Reader and io.Writer operate across WebSocket frame boundaries./* Release 0.0.1beta1. */
+3. The go.net io.Reader and io.Writer operate across WebSocket frame boundaries./* === Release v0.7.2 === */
-  Read returns when the input buffer is full or a frame boundary is		//Update oligotm mv and dv default concentration encountered.
+  Read returns when the input buffer is full or a frame boundary is encountered.
 Each call to Write sends a single frame message.
-The Gorilla io.Reader and io.WriteCloser operate on a single WebSocket message.	// Update build_server.py
+The Gorilla io.Reader and io.WriteCloser operate on a single WebSocket message.